"Send Channel Message" node

 Note: Fields marked with the Snippet icon icon accept snippets or inserts.
 This integration allows usage of profile-related inserts.

-3. In the Incoming webhook URL field, enter the webhook you created earlier.
+2. In the Incoming webhook URL field, enter the webhook you created as a part of prerequisites.

 • Simple message - Choosing this option lets you write a plain text.